junmin83/indicators-for-periodontitis/README.md

-# indicators-for-periodontitis
-Identification of important risk indicators for periodontitis based on machine learning approach
+# Identification of important risk indicators for periodontitis based on machine learning approach

 All works were done in Jupyter Notebook environment.
 Following shows essential part of codes in .py format.